ministryofjustice/hmpps-subject-access-request-lib/README.md

     }

-The other method that will need to be implemented for this test is one of either `getPrn` or `getCrn` depending on whether your service references offenders with PRNs:
+The other method that will need to be implemented for this test is one of either `getPrn` or `getCrn` depending on whether your service relates to prisons and references offenders with PRNs:

     override fun getPrn(): String? = "A1234AA"

-or CRNs:
+or relates to probation and uses CRNs:

-    override fun getCrn(): String? = "A1234AA"
+    override fun getCrn(): String? = "X123456"

 This offender id should match the one related to the data set up for the test (either in the `setupTestData` implementation or otherwise).

 Once the required methods have been implemented in the test class, two properties will need to be defined.
-The property `hmpps.sar.tests.expected-api-response.path` will need to be set to the location of the known expected subject access request API json response file that the test will compare the actual results with (to generate the actual see [here](#generating-the-actual-content-files)).
-The property`hmpps.sar.tests.attachments-expected` can be set to indicate if attachments data is to be expected in the response, with a value of either `true` or `false`, although the default of false will be used of this property is not defined.
+The property `hmpps.sar.tests.expected-api-response.path` will need to be set to the location of the known expected subject access request API json response file that the test will compare the actual results with (to generate the actual api response ensure the file defined by this property exists and run the test with `SAR_GENERATE_ACTUAL=true` see [here](#generating-the-actual-content-files)).
+The property `hmpps.sar.tests.attachments-expected` can be set to indicate if attachments data is to be expected in the response, with a value of either `true` or `false`, although the default of false will be used of this property is not defined.

 #### Report generation test